Color Me Badd: 2010–present: Reunion

 In July 2010, Color Me Badd re-emerged as a duo consisting of Bryan Abrams and Mark Calderon.
 They headlined a concert in Hawaii, which also featured All-4-One and Shai.
 Later that year, Kevin Thornton rejoined Color Me Badd.
 In early 2012, Calderon and Abrams collaborated with the Insane Clown Posse on the song "Ghetto Rainbows (Soft Ass R-N-B Remix)" on The Mighty Death Pop! bonus CD called Mike E. Clark's Extra Pop Emporium.
-Credited to Insane Clown Posse and Color Me Badd, the song features Abrams and Calderon, and was also co-written by the duo.
-In June 2013, the group released "Skywalkin'", their first new song in nearly 15 years.
+Credited to Insane Clown Posse and Color Me Badd, the song features Abrams and Calderon and was also co-written by the duo.
+In June 2013, the group released "Skywalkin'," their first new song in nearly 15 years.
 On August 16, 2013, Abrams announced his departure from Color Me Badd through a post on his website.
-The group continued on, with Calderon and Thornton.
+The group continued with Calderon and Thornton.
 Abrams was replaced by Martin Kember.
-Color Me Badd performed with the lineup of Calderon, Thornton and Kember at the 2014 BET Awards.
+Color Me Badd performed with the lineup of Calderon, Thornton, and Kember at the 2014 BET Awards.

-In 2015, Abrams and Calderon reunited as Color Me Badd, less Thornton and Kember, and began a tour in Singapore.
-Thornton was briefly back in Color Me Badd in 2015, before leaving the group that same year.
+In 2015, Abrams and Calderon reunited as Color Me Badd, without Thornton and Kember, and began a tour in Singapore.
+Thornton briefly rejoined Color Me Badd in 2015 before leaving the group that same year.
 In the winter of 2015, Adam Emil joined the group, and they went on a US tour with Bell Biv DeVoe.
-By 2016, the group was officially a trio, with Calderon, Abrams, and Emil.
+By 2016, the group was officially a trio, consisting of Calderon, Abrams, and Emil.
 That year, they recorded a new song, "In Case You Didn't Know".
-On April 30, 2016, Color Me Badd played a concert for U.S. Armed Forces at Okuma Beach, Okinawa, Japan.
-In the fall and winter of 2016, Color Me Badd was on the inaugural I Love the ‘90s Tour, a year-long tour across the US that also featured Vanilla Ice, Salt-N-Pepa, Tone Loc and Young MC.
+On April 30, 2016, Color Me Badd played a concert for the U.S. Armed Forces at Okuma Beach, Okinawa, Japan.
+In the fall and winter of 2016, Color Me Badd was on the inaugural I Love the ‘90s Tour, a year-long tour across the US that also featured Vanilla Ice, Salt-N-Pepa, Tone Loc, and Young MC.

 On July 22, 2018, Abrams was arrested for assaulting Calderon on stage during a concert in Waterloo, New York.
-A video shows Abrams walk across the stage at the completion of the song "I Wanna Sex You Up" and firmly shoves Calderon to the floor.
+A video shows Abrams walking across the stage at the completion of the song "I Wanna Sex You Up" and firmly shoving Calderon to the floor.
 Abrams allegedly screamed, “I’m motherfucking Color Me Badd!” as he pushed Calderon to the floor.
 Officers stated that alcohol may have been a factor.
-In 2019, Abrams, along with his wife Kim and bandmate Calderon appeared on The Dr. Phil show to openly discuss the events surrounding the incident and of Abrams past addictions, arrests and relationship issues.
-The two were interviewed separately due to the restraining order that was filed after the event occurred, even though Abrams admitted that contractually they have still performed together after the fact, but stated that it felt painful they never exchange words other than sharing the stage together professionally.
+In 2019, Abrams, along with his wife Kim and bandmate Calderon, appeared on The Dr. Phil talk show to discuss the events surrounding the incident, as well as Abrams's past addictions, arrests, and relationship issues.
+The two were interviewed separately due to the restraining order filed after the event, even though Abrams admitted that contractually they still performed together after the fact but stated that it felt painful that they never exchanged words other than sharing the stage professionally.

-On August 31, 2019, Color Me Badd performed at a Beverly Hills, 90210 charity event to benefit Generosity Water organized by Brian Austin Green and his podcast's cohost Derek Russell.
+On August 31, 2019, Color Me Badd performed at a Beverly Hills, 90210 charity event to benefit Generosity Water, organized by Brian Austin Green and his podcast cohost Derek Russell.